 What are the most common Mercedes-Benz E-Class problems?

-According to Au7o's analysis of 0+ owner reports, the 2021-2021 Mercedes-Benz E-Class has 5 documented issues.
-The most frequently reported are: 48V Integrated Starter-Generator / DC-DC Converter Failure Causing Sudden Power Loss and No-Restart, Front Brake Hose May Rupture or Leak, Reducing Braking Performance, Fuel Pump Delivery Module Failure Leading to Extended Crank, Stalling, or No-Start.
-Of these, 4 are rated critical and should be addressed promptly.
+According to Au7o's research across NHTSA recalls, manufacturer TSBs, and owner forum reports, the 2021-2021 Mercedes-Benz E-Class has 3 documented issues.
+The most frequently reported are: 48V Integrated Starter-Generator / DC-DC Converter Failure Causing Sudden Power Loss and No-Restart, Fuel Pump Delivery Module Failure Leading to Extended Crank, Stalling, or No-Start, MBUX / Instrument Cluster Black Screen, Rebooting, and Rear Camera Inoperative Due to Infotainment Software Faults.
+Of these, 2 are rated critical and should be addressed promptly.

 Is the Mercedes-Benz E-Class reliable?

-The 2021-2021 Mercedes-Benz E-Class has 5 known issues documented across 0+ owner reports.
-4 issues are rated critical: 48V Integrated Starter-Generator / DC-DC Converter Failure Causing Sudden Power Loss and No-Restart and Front Brake Hose May Rupture or Leak, Reducing Braking Performance and Fuel Pump Delivery Module Failure Leading to Extended Crank, Stalling, or No-Start and Panoramic Sunroof Glass Bonding Defect Can Cause Panel Separation or Fly-Off.
+The 2021-2021 Mercedes-Benz E-Class has 3 known issues compiled from NHTSA recalls, manufacturer TSBs, and owner forum reports.
+2 issues are rated critical: 48V Integrated Starter-Generator / DC-DC Converter Failure Causing Sudden Power Loss and No-Restart and Fuel Pump Delivery Module Failure Leading to Extended Crank, Stalling, or No-Start.
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Mercedes-Benz E-Class problems?